 Nearly all the duffels with backpack straps were reasonably comfortable to carry, and because all of our reviews find this such a valuable feature, it was a design focus during our model selection process.
 A couple of standouts were The North Face Base Camp and the Patagonia Black Hole, which were exceptionally comfortable and even still reasonable.
 When we say reasonable, we mean the blood circulation to your arms wouldn't be cut off, something that was the case with many models with poorly designed shoulder straps (even when worn for short durations when loaded with 50+ pounds).

 The other model that sported easy-to-remove shoulder straps was the Helly Hansen 2.
-On both their 50 and 90 liter models, they use a slick design, which is most commonly found on haul bags.
+On both their 50 and 90 liter models, they use a slick design, which is most commonly found on rock climbing haul bags.

 The shoulder straps un-clip from one end and easily tuck away in a pocket just below the end of the bag, similar to some river bags or a haul bag.

-With that said, the Alpaca, Long Hauler, and Helly Hansen 2 all have above average shoulder straps.
+The Alpaca, Long Hauler, and Helly Hansen 2 all have above average shoulder straps.
 All the models we tested either have separate briefcase style straps or their shoulder straps are designed to be shortened and used for this purpose.

 Larger diameter wheels help rolling luggage to be moved more easily over uneven terrain like gravel, grass or only very poorly paved streets far more efficiently.
-Even though the Patagonia Black Hole Wheeled Duffel and the Osprey Ozone Convertible's wheels were just half an inch larger than The North Face models, all of our testers felt it performed better on more rugged surfaces.
+Even though the Patagonia Black Hole Wheeled Duffel wheels were just half an inch larger than The North Face models, all of our testers felt it performed better on more rugged surfaces.
 The Eagle Creek Gear Warrior Wheeled sported the most massive wheels, and while due to other factors wasn't as maneuverable, it was nice to pull over old cobbles, gravel roads, or different rugged terrains.
 Why not just make all wheely bags with giant wheels?
 Well, wheel size, in addition to the width of the wheelbase, or how far the wheels are apart, affected a model's maneuverability.

 Maneuverability, Frame Stiffness, and Extended Handle Height

-Some of the most prominent factors that contribute to how comfortable a bag is to maneuver is the width of its wheelbase, how stiff its frame and handle are, how far its handle extends, and how far it extends above the bag or load.
+Some of the most prominent factors that contribute to how comfortable a bag is to maneuver are the width of its wheelbase, how stiff its frame and handle are, how far its handle extends, and how far it extends above the bag or load.
 With lighter weights, it makes only a little bit of difference; once a piece of luggage becomes more massive, the difference is more apparent.

 Lashing Duffels to Things

 If you traveled to far-flung destinations (or even sometimes not very far-flung), you've probably seen your luggage be attached to some form of transportation.
 If you are more commonly just looking at luggage options for catching buses, trains, and more typical commercial airplanes, then this isn't a super important factor for you.
-If you plan to travel to exotic locations or climb, ski (or anything else) in remote parts of the world, you will undoubtedly need to strap your baggage to any number of things (and there can be a lot of different things and ways they will be attached).
+If you plan to travel to exotic locations or climb (or anything else) in remote parts of the world, you will undoubtedly need to strap your baggage to any number of things (and there can be a lot of different things and ways they will be attached).

 Most of the models in our fleet used 900D PU, PE rip-stop nylon, or polyester material throughout the duffel, with an additional layer of 630D nylon on the bottom, or other high wear areas, which help to maximize a given model's life.
 While these materials are straight-up burly and will last the vast majority of user's decades of abuse, the Base Camp Duffel has proven itself as one of the longest-lasting contenders out there.

 The North Face Base Camp* uses the thickest material of any model in our review, as well as beefy Bartacks on all the critical stitching areas.
-Tester Ian Nicholson has used a one on over 20 expeditions, and we spoke to over a dozen other OutdoorGearLab friends who brought them on various trips and They are still going strong.
+Tester Ian Nicholson has used a one on over 20 expeditions, and we spoke to over a dozen other OutdoorGearLab friends who brought them on various trips and they are still going strong.

 Weight is one of the biggest advantages of more traditional duffels over their wheeled counterparts, as models without wheels are often four to six pounds lighter.
 That, of course, means you get to pack four to six pounds more of your stuff before hitting most airline's 50-pound limit.